 Global Health Case Competition

 Presented by Rutgers Global Health Institute in 2021, the Global Health Case Competition was a semester-long experience in which Rutgers students teamed up to design community-centered solutions to global health problems.

 The case competition, which ran throughout the spring 2021 semester (from January 26 through April 6), focused on the effects of the COVID-19 pandemic on vulnerable communities in New Jersey.

-For this inaugural competition, 48 undergraduate and graduate students formed eight interdisciplinary teams.
+For this competition, 48 undergraduate and graduate students formed eight interdisciplinary teams.
 The diverse group of participants represented many different programs of study throughout the university.
 Students pursuing degrees in a wide range of health-related fields were grouped with those enrolled in programs such as communications and information, finance, history, planning and public policy, and social work.

 Each of these teams, under the guidance of a faculty mentor, constructed a community-based solution that directly addressed one of four broad categories in the assigned case.
 These categories were health care access and delivery, housing and food insecurity, COVID-19 health communication, and pediatric mental health.

 At a concluding event on April 6, the teams presented their solutions and competed for $1,000, $500, and $250 prizes as well as support from Rutgers Global Health Institute to explore implementing their solutions in the community.

 Final proposals by the teams